Please take a look here at some of our more frequently asked questions about the Ramah summer experience.

 Camp remains one of the few places throughout the year where kids can truly unplug and engage with peers and their surroundings, without the distraction of devices.
 Read more here to learn about the limited types of electronics permitted during the summer.

 Based on decades of experience, we have found that conversations between parents and campers take children out of the present moment and interrupt their camp experience.
-On the flip side, we have found that letters and one-way email (from parents to children) are really great ways for families to stay connected.
+On the flip side, we have found that letters and emails (from parents to children) are really great ways for families to stay connected.
+We do have a new email response system as well where you can request a hand-written letter back, but please note that this is only a request and we can't force anyone to respond.
 If you need a more immediate update or have any concerns, you may call or email your child’s yoetzet.

 Read more here about how to address letters, send emails, and our flat package policy